Things You Should Never Do at the Doctor's Office, Say Doctors

 "Avoid talking on your cell phone or having it ring at any point during the encounter—from the second you walk in the door until the time you exit the office.
 It is very frustrating and disruptive on a busy clinic day when a physician walks into an exam room and their patient is talking on the phone.
-The scenario becomes even more intolerable when they put their finger or hand up to signal that they will only be a minute and worst of all, when the phone rings during the visit and they actually answer the call!" says Craig Tifford, MD, a Yale Medicine orthopedic surgeon.
+The scenario becomes even more intolerable when they put their finger or hand up to signal that they will only be a minute and worst of all, when the phone rings during the visit and they actually answer the call!" says Sean Peden, MD, Yale Medicine Orthopaedics & Rehabilitation foot and ankle surgeon.

 Never Try to Get Advice for Someone Who's Not There

 "The appointment time is set aside for you and your concerns.
 Don't waste it by trying to get medical advice for someone else: spouse, child, parent, sibling, friend.
 It doesn't matter," says Pierre.

 The Rx: "Make the best of use of your time with the doctor.
 The best the doctor can do is offer a guess about that other person anyway, if that, so why bother?"
 Pierre recommends.